 - 1. Describe your festival in its entirety.
-Be as specific as possible about the festival's arts and culture programming and the artists and culture bearers who will be engaged.
-How are specific artists identified and selected, and what will participants gain, learn, and or access through the festival activities?
-(400 word limit, 4 minute audio limit) - 2.
+Be as specific as possible about the festival's arts and culture programming.
+How are contributing artists identified, and what will participants gain, learn, and/or access through festival activities?
+(400 words maximum or 3-minute audio limit) - 2.
 Provide an outline of your festival's timeline, detailing your processes for planning, outreach, implementation, production, and post-production work.
-(300 word limit, 3 minute audio limit) - 3.
+(400 words maximum or 3-minute audio limit) - 3.
 What communities will you engage through your festival, and how?
 Please define these communities, considering "community" broadly, beyond simple age- or location-based groups.
 What demographics and sociocultural identities would you expect to be represented among festival producers, personnel, and participants?
-(400 word limit, 4 minute audio limit) - 4.
-Beyond ADA compliance, please describe how your organization will ensure that all festival programming, facilities, and venues are accessible to and support the participation of people of all abilities.
-(300 word limit, 3 minute audio limit) See FAQ for additional details. - 5.
+(400 words maximum or 3-minute audio limit) - 4.
+In addition to ADA compliance, please describe how your organization will create the conditions to support the participation of people of all abilities.
+How will your organization ensure that your festival's programming, facilities, and venues accommodate wide-ranging accessibility considerations?
+(300 words maximum or 2-minute audio limit) See FAQ for additional details. - 5.
 Please describe how you will evaluate and define the success of your proposed festival activities.
-What methods will you use to assess community engagement, impact, public health and safety compliance, etc. (300 word limit, 3 minute audio limit)
+What methods will you use to assess community engagement and impact, and how will these findings inform future festival projects?
+(300 words maximum or 2-minute audio limit)